camunda/camunda-docs/docs/guides/message-correlation.md

 ## Summary

-Message Correlation is a powerful feature in Zeebe.
+Message Correlation is a powerful feature in Camunda Cloud.
 Knowing how messages are correlated, and how and when the message subscription is created is important to design systems that perform as expected.

-And Simple Monitor is a useful tool for inspecting the behavior of a Zeebe system to figure out what is happening during development.
+And Simple Monitor is a useful tool for inspecting the behavior of a local Camunda Cloud system to figure out what is happening during development.